 I’ve been continuing on my personal projects working with Inserted Curves.
 Since early July when I wrote about my Big Grid with Inserted Curves series, I’ve made two more tops.
 (To read about the first quilts in the series +click here.)

-The background grid of Blossoming, made with classic indigo and white yukata cottons, glows with the minimally changing values of blue.
+The background grid of Ikebana, made with classic indigo and white yukata cottons, glows with the minimally changing values of blue.
 There are triple Inserted Curves in the circular elements—first there’s a curved line inserted into each circle, then each circle is inserted into the quilt top, and then another curved line is inserted across each circle.
 Whew!

 HHHH (Hurricane Harvey Hits Houston)